CURTLab/IJLookUpSTORM/README.md

 Unpack the archive of `LookUpSTORM_-0.1.0-SNAPSHOT.zip` and copy `LookUpSTORM_CPPDLL.dll` into your ImageJ installation directory (e.g. `C:/ImageJ`) and `commons-math3-3.6.1.jar` & `LookUpSTORM_-0.1.0-SNAPSHOT.jar` into the subdirectory `plugins` (e.g. `C:/ImageJ/plugins`).

 # Run Plugin
 The plugin can be access from ImageJ within the menu `Plugins -> LookUpSTORM -> Analyse Experiment`.
 Load a 16-bit grayscale experiment and generate a lookup table for analysis.
 Don't forget to set the correct values in the `Image Setup` tab for your loaded image and a threshold (which can be adapted during analysis) in the `General Tab`.
-To start the analysis select the loaded image and press the `Fit current` buttion in the plugin window.
+To start the analysis select the loaded image and press the `Fit current` button in the plugin window.

 # Data
 Experimental data for the unpublished paper `Real-Time 3D Single-Molecule Localization Microscopy Analysis Using Lookup Tables`: